nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Selecting students randomly: `random`

-Select a specific number of students from all students displayed in the class manager.
+Select a specific number of students from all students displayed in Class Manager.

 Format: `random NUMBER_OF_STUDENTS`